Halal Gurls: Reception

 The series was lauded for its positive and nuanced representation of modern Muslim women, praised that its "commentary on young women in the workplace and the older white men who prevent them from succeeding, is spot on."

-The series has received some backlash in the USA, particularly with its Muslim centric storylines, with some people regarding it as 'social engineering.'
+The series has received some backlash in the US, particularly with its Muslim centric storylines, with some people regarding it as 'social engineering.'

 The series has been nominated for the Best Online Series - Drama or Comedy at the 2020 AACTA awards, and also for Best Screenplay - Web Series at the 2020 AWGIE awards.